TerraFirmaCraft/Documentation/1.18.x/recipes/crafting.md

 }
 ```

+## Food Combining

+This is a crafting recipe which merges foods of the same traits, but with different creation dates.
+It has no configurable options by itself.

+- `type`: `tfc:food_combining`

 <hr>

-## Sandwich

-A sandwich recipe is a crafting recipe which sets the output of the recipe, if it is a sandwich item or other compatible output, to custom food stats based on the input items.
-The sandwich recipe expects two items of a bread type (items matching the `tfc:sandwich_bread` tag), and any number of food items.

-- `type`: `tfc:sandwich_crafting`
-- `recipe`: The recipe which should produce a sandwich.
-It must be a shaped recipe and **should** contain at least two bread items, and other food items.
-The output should be a sandwich compatible output.